haseeb-cb/fundamentals-of-gis/Content/1_Theory.md

 ## Spatial data sources

 Spatial data is available through various sources, some of which are restricted, but a good amount is freely available.
 Common providers of spatial data are governmental institutions, local governments(cities and municipalities), education institutes, crowd sourced data, among others.
-Even some commercial companies provide open data
+Even some commercial companies provide open data.
+But there is also data that is restricted, for example because of commercial motivation, but also privacy or other reasons.
+It is however good to practice **open science** with GIS as wel

 - Data sources
 - Data source methods